thorpej/nabud/README.md

   the original ("0.0") NHACP is maintained.
 WARNING: NHACP-0.1 SUPPORT IS SUBJECT TO CHANGE AS THE DRAFT EVOLVES.

+### nabud-1.2.2
+* Fixed an error in the GET-STATUS,TRANSMIT response that caused problems with the newer alternate NABU development ROMs.
+Tip-of-the-hat to Nick Daniels for pointing it out.

 ### nabud-1.2.1
 * Experimental support for Cygwin (64-bit).
 * Support command history / editing in nabuctl in Docker builds,